gtanushree/Hackofiesta6.0/README.md

 # Hackofiesta6.0
-## * Traffic optimizer
+## * Traveasy

-Traffic optimizer is a next-generation traffic management and routing prototype that leverages real-time GPS data, historical traffic information, and predictive analytics to deliver dynamic routing, congestion heatmaps, and alternate route suggestions.
+Traveasy is a next-generation traffic management and routing prototype that leverages real-time GPS data, historical traffic information, and predictive analytics to deliver dynamic routing, congestion heatmaps, and alternate route suggestions.
 Built during Hacko Fiesta, this project demonstrates a modern, responsive user interface.....

 ## Table of Contents